osu-eesc/cms-docs/user-guide/docs/content-requirements.md

 The alt text is a *replacement* for the image when the image is not available.
 This happens, for example, when a person is using assistive technology or has images turned off.
 It is also visible to search engines that scan the site for relevant content to show in search results.

 Alt text is usually only necessary when there is text in the image.
-In this case you should re-enter that text in the alt text field.
+In this case you should re-enter that text in the alt text field as it appears in the image.
 You should also include alt text when the image illustrates something that isn’t explained in the caption or other surrounding text.

 ## File Management